- Missing Sidewalk Links

-Sidewalks play a crucial role in our city, from basic transportation and accessibility to community cohesiveness and viability.
+Sidewalks play a crucial role in our city - from basic transportation and accessibility to community cohesiveness and viability.
 Sidewalks unite us with people and places.
 They promote healthy lifestyles and increase safety.
-By taking people and children out of the road, sidewalks provide a safe space to get to where we are going.
+By taking people and children out of the road, sidewalks provide a safe space to get to us where we are going.

-Saratoga Springs has one of America’s best Downtowns, 94 miles of sidewalks, and an award winning “main street”.
-We have been designated a Bronze-Level Walk Friendly Community, but we can do better by joining our downtown to more neighborhoods and places.
+USA Today has voted Saratoga Springs as one of America’s best Downtowns.
+With 94 miles of sidewalks, and an award winning “main street”, we have been designated a Bronze-Level Walk Friendly Community.
+But we can do better by joining our downtown to more neighborhoods and places.

 The project is funded by a $1.52 million grant through the 2019-2024 Federal Transportation Improvement Program (TIP).
 Federal funding provides 80% of the funding with the City providing 20% - roughly $380,000.

 The City of Saratoga Springs has hired Barton and Loguidice, an engineering firm, to provide preliminary and final design services.

 Tina Carton, Administrator of Parks, Open Lands, Historic Preservation